Introduction

 Developers easily spend 8–10 hours a day sitting.
-Research shows this level of inactivity raises the risk of cardiovascular and metabolic issues.
-But you don’t need to become a marathon runner.
-Even cutting sitting time by half an hour a day already makes a difference.
+Researches shows this level of inactivity raises the risk of cardiovascular and other health issues.
+You don’t need to become a marathon runner, but even reducing the sitting time makes a big difference.

 Training was the turning point for me.

-- Steps and walking: Hitting 7–10k steps a day is enough to cut risk factors.
+- Steps and walking: Hitting >5k steps a day is a good starting point to aim at.
 I often use an indoor bike in the evenings, it’s an easy way to add movement without leaving home.

 - Zone 2 cardio: I dedicate 3–4 hours a week to running or cycling in Zone 2.
-At first it feels uncomfortable, but after a few weeks it becomes easier and you feel more energetic overall.
+It’s great to reinforce cardiovascular health and to feel better mentally.

-Science backs this up: just a few well structured sessions each week are enough to offset sedentary risks and improve both body and brain performance.
+Science backs this up, just a few well structured sessions each week are enough toimprove both body and brain performance.

 Sleep is the real foundation of mental health and recovery.
 I improved a lot by: